 A NON-TOXIC FLEA CONTROL THAT REALLY WORKS

 Just because something is made for a cat does not mean it is good for a cat or even safe for a cat.
 Flea collars, dips, and shampoos are ineffective and dangerous.
 They subject cats to highly toxic pesticides which can cause irritation to the skin, and to the mucous membranes of the eyes, nose, and throat.
 Sprays and foggers (a.k.a. "bombs") offer solutions to major infestations, but prevention is the best measure.
 If you have fogged and eliminated fleas and their eggs and larva, use preventative solutions to slow down or stop reinfestation.
 Get the fleas where they live — in your rugs and upholstered furniture.
 And, do it safely with non-irritating, non-toxic substances that really work.
 But remember, if your cat is an outdoor cat or your have a dog that goes outdoors, you may always have a flea problem, and in those cases, you may very well need to resort to stronger chemical measures, at least on occasion.

-My home-made flea retardent consists of a combination of easily obtainable, edible, and extremely inexpensive ingredients: 50% natural diatom dust, 25% baking soda, and 25% cornstarch.
+My home-made flea preventative consists of a combination of easily obtainable, edible, and extremely inexpensive ingredients: 50% natural diatom dust, 25% baking soda, and 25% cornstarch.
 Diatom dust is readily available at garden centers and is also known as diatomaceous earth.
 (Do not use the kind that is for swimming pools.)
 But this is a preventative only, not a solution if you already have a flea infestation.

 It takes about four or five cups to do an average size bedroom.
 I vacuum everything thoroughly and empty the vacuum bag into the trash outdoors.
 Then I sprinkle the powder very heavily, (especially on the first application), onto the carpets and rub it in with my foot or with a push broom.
 I also apply it between the mattress and box springs, and into the sofa and other upholstered furnishings.
 I always try to apply it just before flea season so that I don't have to deal with fleas at all.
 The first time I use this method and in any particularly heavy flea years, I do two very heavy applications a month or so apart.
 If your pets are indoor/outdoor types, you may need to apply more frequently (every six weeks or so) since they will be bringing new fleas in all the time, which is just another good reason to keep your cats indoors and avoid the problem entirely.

 To understand how this powder mixture works, you have to know a little bit about the flea's development cycle.
 Fleas hatch as minute larva which eventually spin cocoons out of which they emerge as adult fleas.
 Diatom dust, baking soda, and cornstarch are drying substances which dehydrate the flea while it is still in its larval stage, making it impossible for the fleas to reach adulthood, the stage at which they feast on you and your cat.

-For many years I used a home-made flea retardent in the 18 unit apartment building I managed.
+For many years I used a home-made flea preventative in the 18 unit apartment building I managed.
 There were over a dozen cats in that beachfront building and fleas used to be a major problem.
 Bombs were good for killing fleas in an infestation, but they didn't help prevent the return of fleas.
-And, most of my tenants, like myself, were very health-conscious and concerned about the safety of their feline friends, flea collars, dips, and shampoos were out.
+And, most of my tenants were very health-conscious and concerned about the safety of their feline friends, so flea collars, dips, and shampoos were out.
 I was desperate to find a solution that worked.
-After much research and experimentation, I finally found such a solution and have used it successfully ever since.
-I have not had a flea problem since.
+After much research and experimentation, I finally found such a solution, have used it successfully, and have not had a flea problem since.